juliusarolovitch/Amenable-PDDL/README.md

 # AmenablePDDL Interface

-A professional high-level Python interface for working with PDDL (Planning Domain Definition Language) domain and problem files.
-AmenablePDDL is designed to simplify common planning tasks, allowing developers to focus on implementing and optimizing planning algorithms without dealing with low-level parsing or state management details.
+AmenablePDDL is designed to simplify parsing and planning simple PDDL-defined domains and problems, providing an intuitive interface for implementing common planning algorithms.
+AmenablePDDL is a wrapper around the PDDL library by Marco Favorito, Francesco Fuggitti, and Christian Muise.

 ## Table of Contents
 - [Installation](#installation)